 One other aspect to bring up is the connectivity between the app and the game as you need to be able to connect in order to play!
 I’m happy to say that there were no issues at all with this.
 As long as your phones are connected to the same wifi then they’ll pick up the game and connect directly.
 If you do have any issues, you can scan a QR code on the loading screen and your app will connect directly to your PS4’s IP address.
 Alternatively, if you don’t have a router or the game just won’t find your devices, you can choose to turn your PS4 into a hotspot within the games menu and connect directly to your PS4 that way.

 I won’t lie though, at first, when I saw PlayStation Access play this and I saw the cute graphics, I thought this was going to be a piece of cake and we would fly through it with no issues – boy was I wrong! the game is brutal and really unforgiving.
 If you don’t have eyes on all of your Melbits and know exactly what each action on your devices do, you’re bound to kill a few of these unsuspecting guys without even realising it!
-Melbits World starts off nice and easy and then you’ll get to a level which is there purely to test you – not only must you let two our of the four Melbits survive, but why not try and collect the present and the other collectables as well?
+Melbits World starts off nice and easy and then you’ll get to a level which is there purely to test you – as well as ensuring two fo the four Melbits survive, why not try and collect the present and the other collectables as well?
 Oh, and here’s a black virus character to stalk them and maybe a place where they will jump to their death if you’re not looking…

-Regardless of the difficulty though – if you have three other competent gamers (my parents don’t play many games) then you’ll probably get through it a lot easier than I did, especially with a lot less screaming and name calling!
+Regardless of the difficulty though – if you have three other competent gamers (my parents don’t play many games) then you’ll probably get through it a lot easier than I did, especially with a lot less screaming and name-calling!
 Melbits World is a great game to get out when you have some mates around – especially when they can all use their phones as controllers.
-Maybe make it more interesting and have the person who kills a Melbit take a shot everytime they commit a murder?
+Maybe make it more interesting and have the person who kills a Melbit take a shot every time they let one of the cutest characters in town die?
 Obviously, that suggestion is only for the 18+ readers of this review, if you’re below 18 then maybe have a shot of milk or get a dead arm?
 Kids these days still do dead arms, don’t they?

 Melbits World is a great multiplayer game for people of all ages who have access to an iOS or Android device.
 Sure, the game gets a bit frustrating and difficult as you move throughout the various levels, but that’s the fun of it!
 If you liked stressful, yet entertaining, games such as Overcooked 2 then you’ll love Melbits World.
 The fact you can even customise your own Melbit before you begin playing is a small feature which makes the game more interactive and relatable as you can unlock new features to represent yourself in-game.
 This also gives you a reason to save the Melbits – it’s your best buddy now, don’t let your mate push him off the world and to its death!